truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 #### Type Coercion

 A central pillar of JavaScript involves the core concept called **Type Coercion**.
 Type Coercion is the interpreted nature of JavaScript to morph a data type from one to another based on the attempt to complete an action.
-For example, if you try and perform an arithmetic operation between a number and a string, JavaScript will change of the two values to match the other.
+For example, if you try to perform an arithmetic operation between a number and a string, JavaScript will change one of the two values to match the other.

 For the most part, it makes sense.
 You can't perform addition when one of the two values isn't even a number.
-JavaScript recognizes that and will try and interpret your intention to give a result.
+JavaScript recognizes that and will try to interpret your intention to give a result.
 Let's take a look:

 ```js
 "12" + 12; // equals "1212", string data type